5 reasons why you need a social learning platform

 1. Turn your videos into learning

-YouTube is increasingly used for a source of tutorials, “how tos” and acquiring skills.
+YouTube is increasingly used as a source of tutorials, “how-tos” and acquiring skills.
 Because videos - when kept short with clear messages - are ideal for “bite-sized” learning, which has been proved highly efficient, compared to traditional training courses.
-However, watching videos does not automatically guarantee learning.
-To ensure the optimal comprehension and mastering of the material in the videos, and hence actual learning, you need to add in functionality like practice and social interaction.
-With a social learning platform, which incorporates video material, gamification and social sharing you can optimize learning speed and impact.
+However, watching videos does not automatically guarantee to learn.
+To ensure the optimal comprehension and mastering of the material in the videos, and hence actual learning, you need to add functionality like practice and social interaction.
+With a social learning platform, which incorporates video material, gamification, and social sharing you can optimize learning speed and impact.
 As a major bonus, the publisher of a learning campaign can follow data indicating the progress of each student and to communicate and facilitate learning based on this data.

 2. Offer learning as a 24/7 resource

 As with YouTube, we know that users expect accessibility 24/7 – and that goes for learning as well.
-You can’t make users wait until you have planned next face-to-face course – they want and expect learning on demand.
+You can’t make users wait until you have planned the next face-to-face course – they want and expect learning on demand.
 Available online, where and when it suits them.
 That’s why an online learning platform is the basic conditioning for efficient training.
-When you have your online learning platform, you can reap the benefits of effective onboarding, long term learning, marketing and compliance documentation.
+When you have your online learning platform, you can reap the benefits of effective onboarding, long-term learning, marketing, and compliance documentation.

 5. Trained customers = loyal customers